 A fuel-operated heater (FOH) also is available for vans equipped with the Duramax 6.6L to quickly provide heat to the vehicle interior in cold weather.
 The seamlessly integrated system is designed into the Express chassis, saving customers the time and labour of upfitting an aftermarket system.
 The electronically controlled, fuel-operated heater operates automatically, turning on and off within parameters that include outside air temperature, fuel level, coolant temperature and whether the engine is running.
 It features a self-contained, pressurized auxiliary coolant heater (with a surge tank) that uses diesel fuel to generate up to 17,200 Btu/h (5 kW) of heating energy.

 The Duramax engine is backed by GM’s Hydra-Matic 6L90 heavy-duty six-speed automatic transmission.

-A FlexFuel E85 version of the 4.8L V-8 and the 5.3L V-8 is available as standard.
-The 5.3L V-8 delivers the same horsepower and torque as its gasoline counterpart, while running on E85 ethanol fuel or a mixture of E85 and gasoline.
+A FlexFuel E85 version of the 4.8L V-8, 5.3L V-8 and the 6.0L V-8 is standard.
+It delivers the same horsepower and torque as its gasoline counterpart, while running on E85 ethanol fuel or a mixture of E85 and gasoline.
 E85 comprises of 85 percent ethanol, a renewable fuel produced domestically.

 The 4.8L, 5.3L and 6.0L engines are part of GM’s Gen IV small-block V-8 engine family.
 Designed for quiet operation, these engines include: